fjwillemsen/NativeOverleaf/README.md

 * [X86 (64-bit)](https://github.com/fjwillemsen/NativeOverleaf/releases/latest/download/Overleaf-win32-x64.zip)

 If your platform / architecture is missing, let me know via the [discussions page](https://github.com/fjwillemsen/NativeOverleaf/discussions), or compile it yourself using the instructions below.

+## How it works
+Using [nativefier](https://github.com/nativefier/nativefier), the Overleaf website is wrapped as an Electron app and injected with JavaScript.
+While this is not optimally efficient and we may switch to a more efficient framework in the future, it does allow combining the webapp with native features for a large number of supported platforms. <!-- may switch to [Multi](https://github.com/kofigumbs/multi) in the future -->

 ## Troubleshooting
 If you have any problem running the app not fixed with these instructions, please [comment on or open an issue](https://github.com/fjwillemsen/NativeOverleaf/issues)!